 The Board considers good corporate governance to be important to our effective operations.
 We comply with applicable Canadian legislation and regulations such as National Instrument 58-101 - Disclosure of Corporate Governance Practices (the "CSA Disclosure Instrument") and National Policy 58-201 - Corporate Governance Guidelines of the Canadian Securities Administrators.
-In addition, the CBCA sets out required disclosure in respect of diversity among directors and members of senior management (as prescribed in the regulations) that is required to be placed before shareholders at every annual meeting of a publicly listed CBCA corporation, which came into force on January 1, 2020 (the "CBCA Diversity Requirements").
+The CBCA sets out required disclosure in respect of diversity among directors and members of senior management (as prescribed in the regulations) that is required to be placed before shareholders at every annual meeting of a publicly listed CBCA corporation, which came into force on January 1, 2020 (the "CBCA Diversity Requirements").
+In addition, as a foreign private issuer, the Corporation is required to disclose board-level diversity data pursuant to the rules of the NASDAQ.

-Pursuant to such requirements, we set out in Schedule A to this Circular the disclosure required by the CSA Disclosure Instrument (which are set out in Form 58-101F1 of the CSA Disclosure Instrument) and the CBCA Diversity Requirements and provide a response to each item, which collectively describe how we have integrated these "best practices" of corporate governance.
+Pursuant to such requirements, we set out in Schedule A to this Circular the disclosure required by the CSA Disclosure Instrument (which are set out in Form 58-101F1 - Corporate Governance Disclosure of the CSA), the CBCA Diversity Requirements, and the NASDAQ's board-level diversity data requirement, and provide a response to each item, which collectively describe how we have integrated these "best practices" of corporate governance.